ElFalch/seabird-survey-simulator/README.md

 ![Game page sitting bird image](https://github.com/ElFalch/seabird-survey-simulator/blob/main/assets/images/feature-images/game-page/flying-bird-image.png)

+6. When step 5 is reached again, steps 1-4 will repeat but with images of sitting birds.

 ### Footer section

 Contains a header, answers form, messages and buttons which appear, disappear and change as users interact with the game.